Strasserism: Concept of the state

-Central to Strasser's concept of the state was the conviction that the state itself was not sacred, but merely an organizational tool—a "suit of clothes" for the organic nation.
-Consequently, his vision was grounded in a system designed to permanently insulate what he considered the sacrosanct essence—freedom, religion, and, above all, the nation—from the fluctuations of parliamentary debate.
-The state's duty, in his view, was merely to protect this essence, not to alter it.
+Strasser's view of the state was based on his belief that the state was not sacred on its own, but only a "suit of clothes" for the organic nation.
+Consequently, the state in his vision was designed to permanently insulate what he considered the sacrosanct essence—freedom, religion, and, above all, the nation—from the fluctuations of parliamentary debate.
+The state's duty was only to protect this essence, not to alter it.

-This vision was to be realized through what he termed "authoritarian democracy."
-While claiming to be building a "people's State" in contrast to bureaucracy, the apex of his system was a president (or non-hereditary monarch) elected for life, concentrating executive power in a single, unaccountable figure.
-To supposedly "balance" this concentrated power, Strasser designed what he considered a sophisticated system of checks and balances.
+To realized this vision, he called for the establishment of an "authoritarian democracy."
+The core of this system was a president (or non-hereditary monarch) elected for life as an unaccountable figure with concentrated executive power.
+To "balance" this power, Strasser designed what he considered a sophisticated system of checks and balances.
 Power was to be shared between three bodies: the president, a Great Council (composed of provincial presidents and ministers), and a Reich Chamber of Estates.
 Legislation would require the assent of any two of these three bodies.
-However, a critical detail rendered this balance largely theoretical: the president himself appointed the provincial presidents and ministers who constituted the majority of the Great Council, thus giving him a built-in majority in any legislative contest.
-Strasser argued that this convoluted design was necessary to prevent the rise of an individual dictator while simultaneously transcending the instability of mutable popular favor.
-This revealed a vision where the state's duty was to protect the "nation's essence" not only from parliament, but from the people themselves.
+However, a critical detail made this balance largely theoretical: the president himself appointed the provincial presidents and ministers who constituted the majority of the Great Council, which gave him a built-in majority in any legislative contest.

+Strasser argued this design to be necessary to prevent the rise of an individual dictator while also transcending the instability of mutable popular favor.
+In this regard, the state's duty was to protect the "nation's essence" not only from parliament, but from the people themselves.